Director, Social and Behavioral Sciences Division

 Shayna Cunningham, PhD, is a Research Scientist in the Department of Chronic Disease Epidemiology at the Yale School of Public Health.
 Her research focuses on the fundamental determinants of health disparities and the development, implementation, and evaluation of sustainable intervention strategies that address them.
 She is an expert in the field of sexual and reproductive health and has extensive experience in the use of mixed methods research design, program and policy development and...

 Dean of Academic Affairs of the FAS; Carl I. Hovland Professor of Psychology and Professor in the Institute for Social and Policy Studies and of Epidemiology (Chronic Diseases)

 Professor Dovidio's work centers around issues of social power and social relations, both between groups and between individuals.
-He explores both conscious (explicit) and unconscious (implicit) influences on how people think about, feel about, and behave toward others based on group membership and conducst research on aversive racism, a contemporary subtle form of prejudice, and on techniques for reducing conscious and unconscious biases.
+He explores both conscious (explicit) and unconscious (implicit) influences on how people think about, feel about, and behave toward others based on group membership and its implications for health and healthcare disparities.
+He alsp studies ways for reducing the negative impact of conscious and unconscious biases.

 Humana Foundation Professor of Medicine (Geriatrics) and Professor of Epidemiology (Chronic Diseases) and of Investigative Medicine